Before booking a hotel in Bali, there are a few caveats to consider, particularly when searching for accommodation online before your trip.

 Noise Can Be an Issue

 Noise problems come and go at hotels in Bali.
-If you stay in backpacker guesthouses in Kuta where parties run late, or near the southern end of Jalan Legian — the liveliest strip for nightlife — expect to hear the thump thump of electronic music all night.
+If you stay in budget guesthouses in Kuta where parties run late, or near the southern end of Jalan Legian—the liveliest strip for nightlife—expect to hear the thump thump of electronic music all night.
+Weekends are particularly rowdy in Kuta.

-Traffic is a serious issue around the island, and drivers are really inclined to use their horns.
+Traffic is a serious issue around the island, and drivers enjoy using their horns.
 If given a choice, always ask for a room that doesn’t face the street.
 Paying the difference for a “garden view” room may be worth the difference.
 Aside from the annual Day of Silence, the drone of motorbikes never stops along major thoroughfares in Bali.

 Choose Hotel Locations Carefully